skejserjensen/VCLS/README.md

 #Version Control Log Statistics
-Version Control Log Statistics, is a small program to calculate various statistics based on log files from different version control systems.
+Version Control Log Statistics, is a small program to calculate various statistics based on log files from different popular version control systems.

 ##Version control logs supported
 **Subversion:** log files created both with and without the --verbose flag is currently implemented.